How the Grinch Stole Christmas (2000 film): Filming and makeup

-Principal photography for How the Grinch Stole Christmas took place from September 1999 to January 2000; Geisel visited the set in October 1999.
-The majority of the Whoville set was constructed on the Universal Studios Backlot, located behind the iconic Bates Motel set from Psycho (1960).
+Principal photography began in September 1999 and wrapped in January 2000.
+Geisel visited the set on October 11, 1999.
+The majority of the Whoville set was constructed on the Universal Studios Backlot located behind the iconic Bates Motel set from Psycho (1960) and its 1998 remake of the same name (which Imagine Entertainment also produced).

 Rick Baker, the makeup artist, was responsible for designing and creating the prosthetic makeup for Jim Carrey and the rest of the cast.
-According to Baker on an episode of The Joe Rogan Experience, originally, "they wanted me to paint Jim Carrey green and that was it" but after leaking a test video of himself in Grinch-makeup, the studio agreed to Baker's version in the film.
-After several tests, Carrey was impressed by a photo of Baker's first makeup test, leading to the decision to use Baker's initial design.
+According to Baker on an episode of The Joe Rogan Experience, originally, "they wanted me to paint Jim Carrey green and that was it" but after leaking a test video of himself in Grinch makeup, the studio agreed to Baker's version in the film.
 The Grinch costume was made of yak hair, dyed green, and sewn onto a spandex suit.
+Carrey complained that the costume was itchy, that he could not breathe out of his prosthetic nose and that he could hardly see out of the painful yellow contact lens he insisted on wearing for the role, although some scenes required post-production digital alterations to color Carrey's eyes and ease his discomfort.

-The makeup application process for Carrey took up to two and a half hours each day, and Carrey often compared wearing the costume to "being buried alive."
+The makeup application process for Carrey took up to two-and-a-half hours each day, and Carrey often compared wearing the costume to "being buried alive."
 In his frustration, he once kicked a hole in the wall of his trailer.
 Kazu Hiro, Carrey's makeup artist, recalled that Carrey was initially difficult to work with on set, often being irritable and disappearing during shoots.
 This led to significant production delays, with only three days' worth of footage being completed after two weeks of filming.
 Hiro eventually left the production, but after discussions with Ron Howard and Baker, Carrey agreed to control his temper, and Hiro returned to the set.
-To help Carrey cope with the grueling makeup process, producer Brian Grazer hired a consultant to train him in methods for "enduring torture".
+To help Carrey cope with the grueling makeup process, producer Brian Grazer hired former SEAL Team Six consultant officer Richard Marcinko to train him in methods for "enduring torture".